-Do women who've had endometrial ablation rather than hysterectomy?
-Are there specific issues?
-You look out for that?
+Do women who've had endometrial ablation rather than hysterectomy, are there specific issues you'd look out for there?

 Ah, generally not.
 But if it was, if the endometriosis was just confined to the womb, then I probably wouldn't be that involved with it because they probably wouldn't have too many issues.
-If they were if they had endometriosis where it had spread outside, then perhaps I'd be involved.
+If they had endometriosis where it had spread outside, then perhaps I'd be involved.
 But usually that's quite a good successful treatment, ablation.

 Yes.
-Katie, Katie, nice to have you on the on the question list.
-Yeah, I'm seeing Katie for ages.
-Katie says interested in what your experience is in patients who come in with symptoms other than directly linked to the wrist to a hysterectomy, for example, incontinence, lower back pain, not pain from the surgery.
+Katie, Katie, nice to have you on the question list.
+Yeah, I'm haven't seen Katie for ages.
+Katie says, interested in what your experience is in patients who come in with symptoms other than directly linked to a hysterectomy, for example, incontinence, lower back pain, not pain from the surgery.
 Have you found patterns or similar findings?

-Know it's a it's a complicated area because the thing with general, lower abdominal pelvic pain is it's a lot of it is mysterious, in a sense, because it's functional.
+No, it's a complicated area because the thing with general, lower abdominal pelvic pain is, a lot of it is mysterious, in a sense, because it's functional.
 There's no obvious cause for it sometimes.
 And it does take a bit of exploring.
 It's not always easy to root out exactly what the problem is.
-Constipation can lead to chronic constipation could obviously lead to two problems.
+Constipation, chronic constipation could obviously lead to problems.
 Yeah.